alexwillman/Project1-GNS3-Mid-Size-Company-Network/06-inter-vlan-routing-and-ospf.md

 # Inter-VLAN Routing and OSPF

 This section covers the layer 3 configuration in the network and how communication is provided between VLANs and devices in the network.
+This includes:
-This includes enabling IP routing on the core switches to let them operate as layer 3 devices, configuring interfaces for the uplinks to the pfSense firewall, configuring SVIs for each VLAN, configuring management SVIs, and configuring OSPF for routing across the network.
-Basic connectivity between devices will be verified in this section.
-The end will list common problems when configuring this section.
+- Enabling IP routing on the core switches to let them operate as layer 3 devices
+- Configuring interfaces for the uplinks to the pfSense firewall
+- Configuring SVIs for each VLAN
+- Configuring management SVIs
+- Configuring OSPF for routing across the network
+- Verification of basic connectivity between devices
+- Common problems encountered in this section

 <br>